wp-plugins/smart-image-loader/readme.txt

 Features responsive lazy loading on iOS devices (bypassing the scrolling script blockage).

-Note: there is currently no support for horizontal visibility evaluation or (CSS) background images.
+Note: there is currently no support for (CSS) background images.

 == Installation ==